 Tuning JDBC Pool Configurations¶

-The following parameters should be considered when tuning the connection pool:
+The following parameters should be considered when tuning the connection pool for the database:

 - The application's concurrency requirement.